Best practice for caring for designs and homemade items

 Your New Hand crafted or UV Acrylic JEWELLERY is best cared for by:

 My design pieces of wearable art are made with care and checked thoroughly, but they are delicate with the artwork which is created with Acrylic and Posca Paint pens for details.
+Wear with Care.

 Your Best practice for long-life Artwork care is: